macalimlim/godot-rust-cross-compiler/README.md

-Note that depending on the versions, the NDK are organized in radically different ways, so any change in the NDK version might require some heavylifting change in all those scripts.
+Note that depending on the versions, the NDK are organized in radically different ways, so any change in the NDK version might require some heavy lifting change in all those scripts.

 Building for iOS
 --------------------